jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

     [1]-  Terminated     hugo server -t material-design -D --baseUrl="http://blog.example.com" --appendPort=false

-However, stopping the process on port 1313 is not enough since a new Hugo process was fired up on port 12345 when port 1313 was not available.
-In this situation running command `ps aux | grep hugo` should show that there is more than one Hugo servers running.
+However, stopping the process on port 1313 is not enough since a new Hugo instance was fired up on port 12345 when port 1313 was not available.
+In this situation, running command `ps aux | grep hugo` should show that there is more than one Hugo servers running.
 Each has a different process id.

 {{< note >}}
 `username` will be replaced with the username you used to login to Linode.